atomicobject/space-battle-2/README.md

 ### Commands

-__MOVE__: `unit`,`dir` Move a unit by id in a given direction `N,W,E,W`.
+__MOVE__: `unit`,`dir` Move a unit by id in a given direction `N,S,E,W`.
 Command will be ignored if the unit cannot move in the specified direction.

-__GATHER__: `unit`,`dir` Tell a unit to collect from a resource in the specified direction `N,W,E,W`.
+__GATHER__: `unit`,`dir` Tell a unit to collect from a resource in the specified direction `N,S,E,W`.
 Command will be ignored if the unit cannot gather in the specified direction.
 Resources are automatically deposited by walking over the players base.

 __CREATE__: `type` Create a new unit by type: `worker,scout,tank`.
 Command is ignored if the player's base does not have enough resources.